John Major: Assessment and legacy

-Major's mild-mannered style and moderate political stance contrasted with that of Thatcher and made him theoretically well placed to act as a conciliatory and relatively uncontroversial leader of his party.
-In spite of that, conflict raged within the parliamentary Conservative Party, particularly over the extent of Britain's integration with the European Union.
-Major never succeeded in reconciling the ‘Euro-rebels’ among his MPs to his European policy, who, although relatively few in number, wielded great influence because of his small majority and their wider following among Conservative activists and voters.
-Episodes such as the Maastricht Rebellion, led by Bill Cash and Margaret Thatcher, inflicted serious political damage on him and his government.
-The additional bitterness on the right wing of the Conservative Party at the manner in which Margaret Thatcher had been deposed did not make Major's task any easier, with many viewing him as a weak and vacillating leader.
-Ongoing sleaze-related scandals among leading Conservative MPs did Major and his government no favours either, decreasing support for the party amongst the public.
+Major's more conciliatory political style contrasted with Thatcher's, though much of his policy agenda continued the Thatcherite programme.
+The parliamentary Conservative Party nevertheless remained divided, particularly over the extent of Britain's integration with the European Union.
+Major never succeeded in reconciling the ‘Euro-rebels’ among his MPs—who, although relatively few in number, wielded great influence because of his small majority and their wider following among Conservative activists and voters—with his European policy.
+Episodes such as the Maastricht Rebellion, led by Bill Cash and Thatcher, inflicted serious political damage on him and his government.
+The manner in which Thatcher had been deposed generated further opposition to Major's leadership on the right wing of the Conservative Party, with many viewing him as a weak and vacillating leader.
+Sleaze-related scandals involving leading Conservative MPs further reduced public support for the party.

-His task became even more difficult after the election in 1994 of the modernist and highly media-savvy Tony Blair as Labour leader, who mercilessly exploited Conservative divisions whilst shifting Labour to the centre, thus being perceived by some as making it much more electable.
-Whilst few observers doubted that Major was an honest and decent man, or that he made sincere and sometimes successful attempts to improve life in Britain and to unite his deeply divided party, he was also perceived as a weak and ineffectual figure, and his approval ratings for most of his time in office were low, particularly after ‘Black Wednesday’ in September 1992, which destroyed the Conservatives' reputation for effective economic management.
+Tony Blair was elected as Labour leader in 1994.
+His shift of Labour towards the centre, alongside continuing Conservative divisions, contributed to perceptions that Labour had become more electable.
+Major was widely perceived as a weak and ineffectual figure.
+Black Wednesday severely damaged the Conservatives' reputation for effective economic management.

-Major defended his government in his memoirs, focusing particularly on how under him the British economy had recovered from the recession of 1990–1993.
+Major defended his government in his memoir, focusing particularly on how under him the British economy had recovered from the recession of 1990–1993.
 He wrote that "during my premiership interest rates fell from 14% to 6%; unemployment was at 1.75 million when I took office, and at 1.6 million and falling upon my departure; and the government's annual borrowing rose from £0.5 billion to nearly £46 billion at its peak before falling to £1 billion".
-Major's Chancellor Ken Clarke stated in 2016 that Major's reputation looked better as time went by, in contrast to that of Tony Blair's which appeared to be in decline.
-Paddy Ashdown, the Leader of the Liberal Democrats during Major's term of office, was more sympathetic, writing in 2017 that Major was "one of the most honest, brave and sincere men to ever be Prime Minister" and that his time in office compares favourably with that of his successor Tony Blair.
+Major's Chancellor Kenneth Clarke stated in 2016 that Major's reputation looked better as time went by, in contrast to Blair's, which appeared to be in decline.
+Paddy Ashdown, the Leader of the Liberal Democrats during Major's term of office, wrote in 2017 that Major was "one of the most honest, brave and sincere men to ever be Prime Minister" and that his time in office compares favourably with that of Blair.